Emanuele-Senis/_4Cinfo_EmanueleAlessandroSenis_PasswordValidator/README.md

 # Simple Password Validation
-separate library written in c# + wpf user interface to show how to use it
+This project contains the separate library written in c# + wpf user interface to show how to use it

 The class PasswordValidator validates passwords according to specific rules.
 It checks for the following conditions: